If you are an eCommerce business, you must read this article to understand:

 Note that the kind of products an online seller sells in his store and the way he organizes them are the key criteria for the success of an eCommerce store.

 However, knowing what’s best for the online store is challenging without customer feedback.
-If the eCommerce store owner launches business early, then he will be able to grow business with customer feedback.
+If the eCommerce store owner launches the business early, then he will be able to grow the business with customer feedback.